-This Prelim CEMP outlines environmental controls and measures to be implemented during the Project.
+This CEMS outlines environmental controls and measures to be implemented during the Project.

-The primary objectives of this Prelim CEMP are:
+The primary objectives of this CEMS are:

-- to act as an overarching plan to address and provide a framework to manage environmental issues such as: construction noise, air quality, soil and erosion, UXO, contamination, construction traffic, flora and fauna protection, waste management, heritage protection as well as guidelines regarding safe working near RailCorp, Council (new Commuter Car Park) and Defence land; - to provide continuous and safe access for pedestrians and cyclists during construction as appropriate, particularly at the interface of the site with existing public roads; - to identify (at a high level) where mitigation measures are required; - to document project requirements for monitoring the implementation of the Contractor's Environmental Management System in accordance with the requirements of the contract (through the audit and surveillance process); - to ensure compliance with relevant legislation, approvals and licenses; and - to specify the monitoring, reporting and auditing requirements, with nominated responsibilities and timing to ensure the necessary performance criteria are met.
+- to act as an overarching system to address and provide a framework to manage environmental issues such as: construction noise, air quality, soil and erosion, UXO, contamination, construction traffic, flora and fauna protection, waste management, heritage protection as well as guidelines regarding safe working near RailCorp, Council (new Commuter Car Park) and Defence land; - to provide continuous and safe access for pedestrians and cyclists during construction as appropriate, particularly at the interface of the site with existing public roads; - to identify (at a high level) where mitigation measures are required; - to document project requirements for monitoring the implementation of the Contractor's Environmental Management System in accordance with the requirements of the contract (through the audit and surveillance process); - to ensure compliance with relevant legislation, approvals and licenses; and - to specify the monitoring, reporting and auditing requirements, with nominated responsibilities and timing to ensure the necessary performance criteria are met.

-This Prelim CEMP describes how the range of environmental issues associated with the Project's works will be managed and controlled by way of mitigation measures, monitoring, applying compliance standards, corrective actions, reporting and auditing proceedings.
+This CEMS describes how the range of environmental issues associated with the project's works will be managed and controlled by way of mitigation measures, monitoring, applying compliance standards, corrective actions, reporting & auditing proceedings.

-A series of preliminary Sub Plans (Appendix A) have been prepared to outline the related management protocols of the various environmental matters.
-These Sub Plans will be applicable to all contractors and their subcontractors and suppliers, during the relevant project phases.
+A series of Preliminary Sub Plans to this CEMP (Appendix A) have been prepared to outline the related management protocols of the various environmental matters.
+These sub plans will be applicable to all contractor staff and their subcontractors and suppliers, during the relevant project phases.